TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 3/Ezekiel 3.22.md

 ---

-And the hand of Jehovah was there upon me; and he said unto me, Arise, go forth into the plain, and I will there talk with thee.
+The hand of Yahweh was there on me; and he said to me, Arise, go forth into the plain, and I will there talk with you.